aws-samples/aws-backup-amplify-appsync/README.md

 At this point we've leveraged Amplify and AppSync to quickly create a secure and scaleable application in the AWS cloud.
 However, without backups this application lacks the Failure Management component of the Well Architected Framework because it doesn't have backups configured.
 We'll use Amplify Custom Resources with CDK to configure AWS Backup.

 Stop your web server if it is still running, then in your terminal enter `amplify add custom` and choose AWS CDK.
 Enter the custom resource name *backups*.
-It will open the TypeScript CDK file in your IDE.
-Replace the content with below, then run `amplify push` to deploy this to the cloud.
-You will need to wait one day to see backups appear in your vault.
+Amplify will ask if you want to edit the stack now, press `Enter`.
+Next we'll update our CDK stack with one prepared for backups and push our changes to the cloud.

 ```
+cp graphql-schema-and-cdk/cdk-stack.ts amplify/backend/custom/backups/cdk-stack.ts
+cp graphql-schema-and-cdk/package.json amplify/backend/custom/backups/package.json
+amplify push
 ```

+You have now successfully enabled backups for your Vue application built with Amplify, GraphhQL and DynamoDB.
+You can leave this application running overnight to see the daily backups show up in your AWS Backup Vault.

+Additionally you will need to update

 ## Cleanup